DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 These business rules will be automatically applied at the time of data import to the metadata.

-The following rules apply to all file formats:
+The following rules apply to all file formats except iSyntax:

 * ``tiff.DateTime`` (if present), set to 01:01:(year and time)
 * ``tiff.Copyright``: removed